-Bust out the buffalo wings, big screen and bandwidth: it’s time for the biggest football game of the year!
+Bust out the buffalo wings, big screen... and bandwidth.

-With more people cutting the cable cord, millions of people are expected to stream the game this year.
+With more people cutting the cable cord, millions of people are expected to stream sports this year, including "the big game."
 That’s a lot of data!
 With streaming’s growing popularity also comes the potential of running into the dreaded buffering icon (aka the delay or paused screen you see when your internet connection is not reliable enough to support streaming).

-So how do you minimize your chances of buffering or a “frozen” screen?
-Our tech experts have you covered with tips to make sure you don’t miss out on a single play.
+So how do you minimize your chances of buffering or a “frozen” screen while streaming?
+Asurion Experts help our 300 million customers find solutions to all of their tech care needs, and optimizing their streaming experience is no exception.
+Here are their tips for watching live sports events to make sure you don’t miss out on a single play.

-How do I watch live sports with a streaming device?
+How can I watch live sports without cable?

-If you have an Apple TV, Roku, Fire Stick or similar streaming device, you have several options.
-The CBS Sports app and the NFL app, as well as the Yahoo Sports app, are offering free access to the big game.
+If you have an Apple TV®, Roku®, Fire TV™ or similar streaming device, you have several options.
 Be sure that you download and test the game streaming app you plan to use ahead of time so you can ensure it works smoothly.

-You can also watch the game or other live sporting events on several other streaming services.
+You can also stream the game or other live sports events on several other streaming services.
 Each one offers a slightly different channel lineup so you can pick the one that works best for you.
-Streaming services like FuboTV, Sling TV, Hulu with Live TV, YouTube TV and DirecTV Now all offer a free trial period — so you can watch the game and then decide if you want to keep the service after.
+Streaming services like FuboTV, Sling TV, Hulu with Live TV, YouTube TV and DirecTV Now all offer a free trial period—so you can watch the game and then decide if you want to keep the service after.

 If you’re planning to stream from your smartphone to your TV, be sure you’re using your home Wi-Fi.
 Also, it’s a good idea to close all other background apps.

-How do I prevent buffering while streaming sports?
+How do I stop buffering while streaming live sports?

 One of the best ways to prevent buffering is to move your router to the same level of the home as your TV.
 Routers are good at sending signals horizontally, not vertically.
 So, if your router isn’t on the same floor as your TV, you may have more buffering issues.
 Better yet, consider hardwiring your router with an ethernet cable.